 This changes how teams do thing.
 Instead of creating a detailed requirements specification and drafting use cases to talk about how the system should work, teams focus on how the users will work given the cool new functionality the system will offer.
-They create mock-ups, do story-telling and experience sketching and let the new product spring to live.
+They create mock-ups, do story-telling, sketch experiences and let the new product spring to live.

 To communicate within and around the team, UI sketches, excel sheets containing business logic (yes, they make great executable acceptance tests), and data from external system form a much richer communication than the abstract body of requirements.